 Composite resin is not as strong as the enamel of teeth, so it can wear down, chip or crack under some circumstances.
-It is also more porous than enamel, and can pick up stains from foods and beverages, or from activities like cigarette smoking.
+It is also more porous than enamel and can pick up stains from foods and beverages, or from activities like cigarette smoking.
 Fortunately, it is usually quite straightforward to repair or replace a damaged or stained composite resin filling.

 Dental Ceramics (Porcelain)

-A porcelain onlay requires two appointments because the onlay itself must be built by a dental ceramist in their laboratory.
+Placing a porcelain onlay requires two appointments because the onlay itself must be built by a dental ceramist in their laboratory.
 During the first appointment, the cavity or fracture site is cleaned and shaped.
 An impression of the tooth will then be made; this allows the ceramist to create an exact replica of the prepared tooth.
 It is on this model that the ceramist will build the porcelain onlay.
 At the end of the first appointment, a temporary onlay is made to fill the cavity.

 At the second appointment, the temporary onlay will be removed and the porcelain onlay will be bonded into place.